 Watkins Glen State Park

-Beyond the incredible hiking on the Gorge Trail and Rim Trail, Watkins Glen State Park offers much more to see and experience!
+Located at the intersection of Main Street and Mother Nature, this park was recently ranked #1 in New York State by Conde Nast Traveler.
+And, while you're hiking, be on the look-out for Rainbow Falls: this waterfall is #8 on Conde Nast Traveler's list of must-see waterfalls in the nation.
+In addition to the incredible hiking on the Gorge Trail and rim Trails, Watkins Glen State Park offers much to see and experience!
 Campers and day-visitors can enjoy the Olympic-size pool, scheduled summer tours through the gorge, tent and trailer campsites, picnic facilities and excellent fishing in nearby Seneca Lake or Catherine Creek, which is renowned for its annual spring run of rainbow trout.
 Here are are some additional details to help you plan your visit...

 VEHICLE ENTRANCE FEE